deepfates/awesome-replicate/readme.md

 - [tacomilkshake/replicate-cli](https://https://github.com/tacomilkshake/replicate-cli) - Command-line interface for Replicate.
 - [fofr/replicate-predict](https://https://github.com/fofr/replicate-predict) - A JavaScript wrapper to run and save batches of API calls on Replicate.
 - [Prompter](https://https://github.com/fofr/prompter.fofr.ai) - An app for generating text prompts.
+- [all-the-public-replicate-models](https://github.com/zeke/all-the-public-replicate-models) - Metadata for all the public models on Replicate, bundled up into an npm package.

 ## Client libraries